VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

     }
     ```

-* **/validate** expects the "vitalManToken" and "vitalAccessToken" (the latter
+* **/validate** expects the "vitalAccessToken" and "vitalTestToken" (the latter
 is optional) session cookies to be included in the request and returns a single
 json boolean attribute telling if the session is active or not; if the query
-parameter "altCookie" is set to true the info is related to the session of the
+parameter "testCookie" is set to true the info is related to the session of the
-"vitalManToken" cookie, otherwise of the "vitalAccessToken" cookie.
+"vitalTestToken" cookie, otherwise of the "vitalAccessToken" cookie.
 While the
 above endpoint resets the user idle time, this one does not, but because of an
-OpenAM bug requires the user corresponding to the "vitalManToken" to be an
+OpenAM bug requires the user corresponding to the "vitalAccessToken" to be an
 administrator.
 Response example:

     ```json